jspv/teslajson/README.md

 # teslatools
-Simple Python class to access the Tesla JSON API, tools to poll, store, and report on the data.
+Simple Python class to access the Tesla JSON API and related tools to poll, store, and report on the data.

 ## Project Goals
 0. Modify the code originally written by and forked from Greg Glockner to